 Elevation

-Season: When a tea is picked provides an indication as to the size of the leaf, style of picking, and can provide general insight into pesticide usage.
+Season: When a tea is picked provides an indication as to the size of the leaf, and style of picking, and can provide general insight into pesticide usage.
 Spring harvests, especially Pre Qing Ming, tend to command a higher price due to the tea bushes growing during the dormant winter months.
 Summer teas generally have the challenge of insects and an increase in pesticide usage.
-Unless we know the trends and common practices for seasonal harvests of a tea, we could be drinking teas that are out of season while still paying a pretty penny.
+Unless we know the trends and common practices for seasonal harvests of tea, we could be drinking teas that are out of season while still paying a pretty penny.

 Picking/Processing: Knowing whether it’s a tea that prominently displays buds or utilizes the 3rd and 4th leaves gives an outlook into the chemistry, compound balance, taste, and price of a tea.
-If I can find the processing specific to a batch of tea, I then know, and coupled with visual markers on the leaf, if a tea was processed by hand or with the aid of a machine.
+If I can find the processing specific to a batch of tea, I then know, coupled with visual markers on the leaf, if a tea was processed by hand or with the aid of a machine.
 This impacts the value and story from leaf to cup.

-Is there a tool or method you use when making tea purchasing decisions?
+Is there a tool or method you use when making tea-purchasing decisions?
 I’d love to hear your thoughts on what you look for when it comes to investing in your tea drinking!

-Leave a Reply
+Leave a comment